 - data is given to us by you; and

 Data that is given to us by you

-- Aspire to Inspire Ltdwill collect your Data in a number of ways, for example:
+- Aspire 2 Inspire People Ltdwill collect your Data in a number of ways, for example:

 - when you contact us through the Website, by telephone, post, e-mail or through any other means;